 “No, Cameron.
 This is great.
 My real brother is an asshole.
 I’m glad you care.”

-Tim had asked me if I would tell my fraternity brothers.
-I guess I was taking the go slow approach.
-I went over to the abandoned frat next door, to reminisce about being there with Tim.
-I took out my harmonica and blew the ‘Bobby McGee’ blues.
-Tim had sung his version of it, so I made up my own, rhapsodizing about being on the road with Tim.
-When I got to the line about needing just one more night with ‘Bobby’s body next to mine,’ the tears flowed.
+Tim asked if I will tell my fraternity brothers.
+I guess I am taking the go slow approach.
+I go over to the abandoned frat next door, reminiscing about being there with Tim.
+I take out my harmonica and blow the ‘Bobby McGee’ blues.
+Tim had sung his version of it, so I make up my own, rhapsodizing about being on the road with Tim.
+When I get to the line about needing just one more night with ‘Bobby’s body next to mine,’ the tears flow.

-“He’s a goner,” my brothers had been listening to me.
+“He’s a goner,” my brothers have been listening to me.
 “Admit it.”

 “I don’t know.
 Janis Joplin?”
-Cameron suggested.
+Cameron suggests.
 “She died from an overdose.”

-I realized he was covering up for me.
+I realize he is covering up for me.

 “Naw.
 I ain’t gonna hide it.
-I really like Tim,” I outed myself.
+I really like Tim,” I out myself.

 “I think it’s cool.
-They’re both choir boys,” Cameron exposed me.
+They’re both choir boys,” Cameron exposes me.

 “Oh, the shame.”

-Everyone broke out laughing.
-They grabbed me and dragged me back inside the House and forced me to get drunk for the first time ever.
-They were perfect gentlemen, carrying me back to my dorm room.
-Bill was stunned that I was becoming a reprobate.
-In the morning, he announced that ‘we have to talk.’
-It was too much for me, but luckily, I had a waste basket nearby to barf into.
-My reputation had taken a total turn for the worse.
-Bill shook his head and told me to go back to bed.
-Later he returned with crackers and ginger ale.
-I already was feeling better.
-At least getting drunk was nothing new for Cowboy Bill.
+Everyone breaks out laughing.
+They grab me and drag me back inside the House and force me to get drunk for the first time ever.
+They are perfect gentlemen, carrying me back to my dorm room.
+Bill is stunned that I am becoming such a reprobate.
+In the morning, he announces that ‘we have to talk.’
+It is too much for me, but luckily, there’s a waste basket nearby to barf into.
+My reputation has taken a total turn for the worst.
+Bill shakes his head and tells me to go back to bed.
+Later he returns with crackers and ginger ale.
+I am already feeling better.
+At least getting drunk is nothing new for Cowboy Bill.

-On Thursday, I was fine and attended classes.
-Bill refrained from reminding me what a degenerate I had become.
-We sat silently together in class.
-I was given extra hazing chores at Phi Psi for having missed the previous day.
-My idiot/happy mood had returned.
-I was whistling while I worked.
+On Thursday, I am fine and attend my classes.
+Bill refrains from reminding me what a degenerate I have become.
+We sit silently together in class.
+I am given extra hazing chores at Phi Psi for having missed the previous day.
+My idiot/happy mood has returned.
+I am whistling while I work.

-Cameron rushed into the kitchen, looking startled and gloomy.
+Cameron rushes into the kitchen, looking startled and gloomy.

 “What?
-I only missed one day and you guys got me drunk,” I became defensive, remaining on my feet.
+I only missed one day and you guys got me drunk,” I become defensive, remaining on my feet.

-Pete stood up and put his hand on my shoulder.
+Peter stands up and puts his hand on my shoulder.
 Cameron put a hand on the other side.
-The others just looked away.
+The others just look away.

-I woke up laying on a couch on the first floor, surrounded by everyone in the frat.
+I wake up laying on a couch on the first floor, surrounded by everyone in the frat.

 “Thank god.
-You’re awake,” Peter sounded distressed but relieved I was conscious.
+You’re awake,” Peter sounds distressed but relieved Iam conscious.

 “What happened?”
-I was groggy, unsure why everyone surrounded me.
+I’m groggy, unsure why everyone surrounds me.

-Slowly I remembered.
-The tears started but I was able to suppress the sobs.
+Slowly I remember.
+The tears start.
+I am able to suppress the sobs.
 How could this happen?
-Tim was dead?
-He couldn’t be.
-He was so strong.
-He could do anything.
+Tim is dead?
+It cannot be.
+He is so strong.
+He can do anything.
 He seemed accident-proof.

-“That director, Landis, said to call him,” Peter relayed the message.
+“That director, Landis, said to call him,” Peter relays the message.
 “He sounded pretty shook up himself.
 We’re all sorry, Trevor.”

-It was just weird to me.
-All these straight guys treating me like I’d lost my girlfriend.
-Then I threw up.
-They scattered.
+It is so weird to me.
+All these straight guys treating me like I have lost my girlfriend.
+Then I throw up.
+They scatter.

-Mr. Landis was so nice on the phone.
-He really loved Tim, just not the way I did.
-He even offered to pay my way to the funeral service which was in two days.
-I was too embarrassed to accept but promised I’d attend.
-He gave me the phone number to Tim’s roommates, Tony and Jimmy.
-I didn’t know he had roommates.
-I asked for Jake’s number as well.
-Mr. Landis had met Jake, who was composing the movie soundtrack, but didn’t have his phone number.
-I told him we had called him from the Rodeway Inn on Sunday night.
-He promised to let me know when he checked the bill.
-He was surprised I knew about Jake.
-I really wanted to connect with Jake.
-We shared the same love for Tim.
+Mr. Landis is so nice on the phone.
+He really loves Tim, just not the way I do.
+He even offers to pay my way to the funeral service which is in two days.
+I am too embarrassed to accept but promise to attend.
+He gives me the phone number to Tim’s roommates, Tony and Jimmy.
+I did not know he has roommates.
+I ask for Jake’s number as well.
+Mr. Landis has met Jake, who is composing the movie soundtrack, but does not have his phone number.
+I tell him we called him from the Rodeway Inn on Sunday night.
+He promises to check the bill.
+He is surprised I know about Jake.
+I really want to connect with Jake.
+We share the same love for Tim.

 “Jake was with Tim when he died.
-They had gone to the beach together,” Mr. Landis said.
+They had gone to the beach together,” Mr. Landis says.

 “The service will be at St. Viktor Catholic Church in Beverly Hills.”

-“Wow,” I thought it must be pretty fancy.
-I would have to get permission from Dad to attend a Catholic church.
-I wondered if I could get him to lend me the airfare.
-That brought up the issue of coming out to him.
-I laughed, then sniffed, thinking how much Tim had affected me.
-He would have wanted me to be open and proud.
-Without thinking it through I dialed home.
+“Wow,” I think it must be pretty fancy.
+I have to get permission from Dad to attend a Catholic church.
+I wonder if I could get him to lend me the airfare.
+That brings up the issue of coming out to him.
+I laugh, then sniffle, thinking how much Tim has affected me.
+He wants me to be open and proud.
+Without thinking it through, I dial home.

 “Hi, Mom.
-It’s Trevor.
 I need to get Dad’s permission for something.
 Is he there?”